pastchick3/agile-C/README.md

     double
 ```

-After that these primary expressions will be combined into all other expressions by various operators.
-It will take too much space to list all specific rules, only five general rules are listed below.
-Notice "M is compatible with N" here means a type unification using N as its `type_left` and M as its `type_right` will succeed.
+After that, these primary expressions will be combined into all other expressions by various operators.
+It will take too much space to list all specific rules, so we only list the most fundamental rules below.
+Notice "M is compatible with N" means a type unification process using N as its `type_left` and M as its `type_right` will succeed.

 - Position where a number is required should have a type that is compatible with `double`.
 - Position where a bool is required should have a type that is compatible with `int`.
+- Prefix operator `*` will clear the pointer flag of whatever type the following epression has.
+- Prefix operator `&` will set the pointer flag of whatever type the following epression has.
-- Indexes to arrays are required to be compatible with `long` or `unsigned long`.
+- Indexes to arrays are required to be compatible with `long` or `unsigned long`, and the type of the whole index expression is the same as the array itself with the array flag cleared.
-- Aruguments in functions calls are required to be compatible with corresponding parameters in function definitions.
+- Aruguments in a functions call are required to be compatible with corresponding parameters in the corresponding function definition.
-- All expressions in a array initializer list should be compatible with a single type, which will be the type of the array.
+- All expressions in a array initializer list should be compatible with a single type, which will be the type of the array with its array flag set.

 ## TODO

-- Parsing of empty statements.
-- Type inference between function arguments and parameters.
-- More powerful type constrains so that we can perform a chain of inference instead of just one-step inference.
+- More powerful type constrains so that we can:
+    - Perform a chain of inference instead of just one-step inference.
-- Parsing and type inference for the pointer type.
+    - Perform inference between function arguments and parameters.
 - Parsing and type inference for the structure type.
 - Cross-file parsing and type inference (`#include` directive).

-## Grammar Summary
+## Grammar

 Grammar are excerpted from [C18](https://www.iso.org/standard/74528.html) and rewritten in BNF.